Version upgrade considerations

 That can be resolved by pinning apache-airflow-providers-google==10.9.0 or greater in your requirements.txt file.

-This incompatibility results in breaking the GKEStartPodOperator.
+This incompatibility breaks the GKEStartPodOperator.
 This operator inherits from the KubernetesPodOperator, but then overrides the hook attribute with the GKEPodHook.
 In the included version of the cncf-kubernetes providers package, the KubernetesPodOperator uses a new method, get_xcom_sidecar_container_resources.
 This method is present in the KubernetesHook, but not the GKEPodHook.
 Therefore, when it is called it causes the task execution to break.

 Runtime 6 (Airflow 2.4)